-Self employment beckoned, and after a short course in Dunedin I studied fashion in Auckland, where I discovered the wonders of patternmaking.
+Self employment beckoned, and after a short course in Dunedin I moved to study fashion in Auckland, where I discovered the wonders of patternmaking.

-My first job was design room assistant for a company producing clothing for mature women.
-I was the youngest there by far, but learnt a lot of traditional techniques from the workroom staff.
-The designer would share with me her ‘tricks of the trade’ – her words – and so my collection of tutorials is named in her honour.
+My first job was design room assistant for a company producing clothing for older women.
+I was the youngest there by far, but learned a lot of traditional techniques from the workroom staff.
+The designer shared with me her ‘tricks of the trade’ – her words – and so my collection of tutorials is named in her honour.
 Oh – and she gave me my dress form that I still use today!

-Eventually I moved to a patternmaking position with a high end ready to wear designer/retailer for the next three years There we produced primarily womenswear – from casual to dressy, tailoring to evening wear, with menswear and jeans thrown into the mix.
+Eventually I moved to a patternmaking position with a high end ready to wear designer/retailer.
+There we produced primarily womenswear – from casual to dressy, tailoring to evening wear, with menswear and jeans thrown into the mix.

 During this time I began designing my own label, working nights and weekends to supply a couple of local boutiques.
-I left to concentrate full time on growing the business, and soon opened a boutique with an adjoining workroom – having totally outgrown the spare bedroom of our house!
+I left to concentrate full time on growing the business, and soon opened a workroom and boutique – having totally outgrown the spare bedroom of our house!

-I worked hard designing collections, patterning and sewing the samples myself, as well as wholesale sales and generally managing the business.
+I worked hard designing collections, cutting the patterns and sewing the samples myself, as well as selling wholesale and managing the business.
 The cut and make was contracted out to local cutters, factories and outworkers.
-I developed a small inhouse team, and with fabric continually coming and going from our premises in it’s various forms – from bolts of cloth, to cut bundles, and finally finished goods on hangers, it sometimes felt more like a courier depot!
+I developed a small inhouse team, and with fabric continually coming and going from our premises in it’s various stages – from bolts of cloth, to cut bundles, and finally finished goods on hangers – it sometimes felt more like a courier depot!
 I showed at the early New Zealand Fashion Weeks and the label became stocked in about 20 boutiques throughout Australasia.